 Servings4

-If you’ve never tasted a bite of pan-seared tempeh, and exclaimed, “That was so good!”, then try this recipe!
-Tempeh made tender with a key step, is marinated, seared, and served over slurpable noodles, all tossed with my Vietnamese-flavored green tahini sauce.
+If you've never tasted a bite of pan-seared tempeh, and exclaimed, "That was so good!", then try this recipe!
+Tempeh is made tender with a key step, marinated, stir fried, and served over soba noodles with green tahini sauce.

 Kitchen Tools